mit-cml/appinventor-sources/calm-knitting-newell.md

      * to restore the chat UI.
 Returns an empty list if no conversation exists.
      */
     List<AIConversationMessage> getConversationHistory(long projectId);

+    /**
+     * Poll for progress of a running processRequest() call.
+     * Returns the current status message (e.g., "Looking up Button...", "Validating...").
+     * Returns null/empty if no request is in progress.
+     * Lightweight — reads from Memcache only, no Datastore access.
+     */
+    String getRequestStatus(long projectId);
 }
 ```